Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Yahoo

-While Yahoo!
-Pager was launched in the year 1998, it was renamed as Yahoo!
-Messenger in 1999 and served as an instant messaging app.
-You could hold VoIP (Voice over Internet Protocol) calls, have chat rooms, transfer files, and of course, host calls over webcams.
+Yahoo!
+Pager, launched in the year 1998, was renamed as Yahoo!
+Messenger in 1999 and served as an instant messaging app for everyone.
+You could make VoIP (Voice over Internet Protocol) calls, join chat rooms, transfer files, and host video calls over webcams.

-The early 2000s saw this service making waves as it connected people over slow Internet cables and brought them face-to-face.
+The early 2000s saw this video calling app making waves as it connected people over slow Internet cables and brought them face-to-face.
 Since Yahoo!
-Mail was also extremely popular back then, the company allowed you to have a unified Yahoo ID that served multiple needs.
-All this made it even more convenient and attractive to the tech bloomers.
+Mail was also extremely popular, companies allowed users to have a unified Yahoo ID, serving multiple needs.

 2005: Skype